 Mitochondrial preparations are defined as either isolated mitochondria or tissue and cellular preparations in which the barrier function of the plasma membrane is disrupted.
 Since this entails the loss of cell viability, mitochondrial preparations are not studied in vivo.
 In contrast to isolated mitochondria and tissue homogenate preparations, mitochondria in permeabilized tissues and cells are in situ relative to the plasma membrane.
-When studving mitochondrial preparations, substrate-uncoupler-inhibitor-titration (SUIT) protocols are used to establish respiratory coupling control states (CCS) and pathway control states (PCS) that provide reference values for various output variables (Table 1).
-Physiological conditions in vivo deviate from these experimentally obtained states; this is because kinetically-saturating concentrations, e.g., of ADP, oxygen $(O_2;$ dioxygen) or fuel substrates, may not apply to physiological intracellular conditions.
-Further information is obtained in studies of kinetic responses to variations in fuel substrate concentrations, [ADP], or $[O_2]$ in the range between kinetically-saturating concentrations and anoxia (Gnaiger 2001).
+When mitochondrial preparations. studying substrate-uncoupler-inhibitor-titration deviate from these experimentally obtained states; this is because kinetically-saturating concentrations, e.g., of ADP, oxygen (O_2 ; dioxygen) or fuel substrates, may not apply to physiological intracellular conditions.
+Further information is obtained in studies of kinetic responses to variations in fuel substrate concentrations, [ADP], or [O_2] in the range between kinetically-saturating concentrations and anoxia [51].